TheToriqul/two-ns-connect-using-bridge/README.md

 * `-p tcp -m tcp --dport 5000`: Selects incoming TCP packets directed to port 5000 on the host machine.
 * `-j DNAT --to-destination 192.168.1.10:5000`: Redirects those packets to the server running in the `red` namespace on port 5000.

-**Uncommenting and applying these rules allow accessing the server from outside the namespaces using the host machine's IP address and port 5000.**
+**Applying these rules allow accessing the server from outside the namespaces using the host machine's IP address and port 5000.**

 **Step 8: Run Telnet (Line 82)**

-* This line is commented out and demonstrates testing the port forwarding using the `telnet` command.
+* This line is demonstrates testing the port forwarding using the `telnet` command.
 * Replace `<host_IP_address>` with the IP address of your host machine and run the command to connect to port 5000 and interact with the server.

 **Remember:**